logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

 that is a combination of all of the extensions listed at https://docs.pmhc-mds.com/.
 The resulting file cannot be uploaded.
 This is a download only format.
 It is based on the most recent version used by either the core specification or an extension.

+Please note: In the interim, until all extensions data is transitioned to V4, some fields will show twice in these META files.

+For example: “Referral date was optional in specifications prior to Version 4.
+In Version 4 referral date has been made mandatory.
+In order to export and re-upload episode data that was uploaded or entered prior to Version 4 the value ‘09099999’ will be used in data exports and allowed for existing episode data without a referral date.”
+(See `Referral Date Definition <https://docs.pmhc-mds.com/projects/data-specification/en/v4/data-model-and-specifications.html#referral-date>`_).